therion23/logikey/README.md

 (Make sure to chmod 400 all of those!)

-Most important, ~/.logilink/device is what that article above taught you (you did read it, right?).
+Most important, ~/.logilink/device is what that article above taught you (you did read it, right?) - mine contains "MOSART Semi.
+2.4G Keyboard Mouse", so that should give you a hint.

 You can always file a bug here, as long as you keep in mind this is a tutorial, not something to just deploy.